171930433/vtk-examples/src/PythonicAPI.md

 | -------------- | ------------- | ------- |
 [CellTypeSource](/PythonicAPI/GeometricObjects/CellTypeSource) | Generate tessellated cells.
 [ConvexPointSet](/PythonicAPI/GeometricObjects/ConvexPointSet) | Generate a ConvexPointSet cell.
+[Polyhedron](/PythonicAPI/GeometricObjects/Polyhedron) | Create an unstructured grid representation of a polyhedron (cube) and write it out to a file.

 ### Sources